 Don't deploy more than one arbiter per replica set.

-See also: Don't Deploy Multiple Arbiters
+See also: Concerns with Multiple Arbiters

 Fault tolerance for a replica set is the number of members that can

 become unavailable and still leave enough members in the set to elect a

 primary.
 In other words, it is the difference between the number of